Creative Writing Classes & Writing Groups

 If we have not worked together I will request a writing sample and a 20 minute phone call to ensure that the workshop fits your needs, and to fit you with a group of writers working at a similar level of commitment and experience.

-This group is ideal for writers who feel ready to receive detailed feedback from an MFA-educated instructor as well as their peers.
+Launched in June 2023, this workshop group is open to creative nonfiction writers (personal essay, memoir) who feel ready to receive detailed feedback from an MFA-educated instructor as well as their peers with the goal of becoming a more skillful writer.

 I require a 6 month commitment so that we can build the trust and continuity that I believe is necessary for workshop.